ccardea/osy-site/yoga/pranayama.md

 ### Perspective
 In the *pranayama* described here, the yogi must be seated comfortably and relaxed.
 The limbs and the senses are brought to a state of being still through *asana*.
 Then the yogi can begin to focus on the breath, and when he is ready, to interrupt its movement.
 At first, *kumbhaka* may be momentary, simply noting the point at which one movement of the breath ends and the next begins.
 With practice it can be lengthened as desired.

 In modern yoga practices, *pranayama* is sometimes done along with *asanas*.
 The different *asanas* can be used to direct *prana* to various parts of the body.
 This is said to be accomplished through *nadis*, which are passageways through which *prana* can flow.
-This is analogous to the nervous system, the circulatory system, the digestive system, etc. In this type of *pranayama*, the yogi must be relaxed in *asana* enough so that he becomes aware of and takes control of his breathing.
-The movement of the breath is coordinated with movements of the body, and when the asana becomes still, focus shifts to the breath.
+This is analogous to the nervous system, the circulatory system, the digestive system, etc. In this type of *pranayama*, the yogi in *asana* must be relaxed enough so that he becomes aware of and takes control of his breathing.
+The movement of the breath is coordinated with movements of the body, and when the *asana* becomes still, focus shifts to the breath.
 In this type of *pranayama*, the movement of the breath is not interrupted or stopped.